langtech-bsc/grobid-service-client-java/Readme.md

 ```

 ## Environment Variables
-Optionally, you could change the following environment variables when you run the container with -e flag
+Optionally, you could change the following environment variables when you run the container with (use docker run -e flag)

 `GROBID_HOST` default to `localhost`